About

 Student Researcher: Madeleine Mehaffey

 Project Description: Increased plantar pressures, biomechanical deformities, and foot temperature have been shown to significantly contribute to comorbidities such as diabetic foot ulcerations, foot pain, corns and calluses, and many other health burdens.
-By wearing custom-fit devices, such as prefabricated depth and custom shoes, footwear modifications, and orthoses, diabetic neuropathy patients can redistribute pressure by lowering the peak plantar pressure in specific areas and eventually help preventing foot ulceration and ulcer recurrence.
+By wearing custom-fit devices, such as prefabricated depth and custom shoes, footwear modifications, and orthoses, diabetic neuropathy patients can redistribute pressure by lowering the peak plantar pressure in specific areas and eventually help prevent foot ulceration and ulcer recurrence.
 This project aims to investigate the effectiveness of several therapeutic shoes, prefabricated inserts, and socks that determine the best orthosis for reducing plantar pressures and foot pain by quantitatively measuring dynamic in-shoe plantar pressure distribution.

 Biomechanics Faculty: Dr. Hafizur Rahman